rokyan/hfdp/README.md

 *Adapter* - converts the interface of a class into another interface clients expect.
 Lets classes work together that couldn't otherwise because of incompatible interfaces.

 *Facade* - provides a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the substem easier to use.

+*Template method* - define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
+Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.